donoh160/project1_movieratings/README.md

 The scatter plots much more clearly show the average IMDB rating per time period.
 For each plot, a regression line is plotted, along with its equation.
 The correlation coefficients are displayed above each plot.
 The last section of the notebook, “Analysis”, analyzes the box plots and scatter plots while summarizing the results altogether.
 Xpert Learning Assistant was used for syntax help while running anova tests.
 Stack overflow was used for help with pd.date_time conversion and spontaneously for help throughout the notebook.
 No chunks of code were copied.
 Worked collaboratively with all other members in the group.

+## Presentation (Nick O'Donnell)
+I was the project manager for Movie ratings.
+I helped make my team organized and made sure we were on time for our deadlines.
+I will say that I did cause us to be a little behind on our slideshow.
+As a result, the slideshow wasn't as professional as we wanted.
+However, I believe that our message was well displayed, and our data analysis and visualization were comprehensive and well put together to demonstrate our message and findings.